ayushigeorge/python_projects/README.md

 # python_projects
-Some of the projects amde by me in python
+Some of the projects made by me in python